IdanErgaz/weightTracker-ansible2/README.md

 $ sudo vi ~/weightTracker-ansible2/ansVar.yml
 Press i
 Copy the lines from the file you have recieved via Discord.

-Update the LB_front_ip -> you can take it from the TERRAFORM output. press esc press :wq
+Update the LB_front_ip -> you can take it from the TERRAFORM output.
+Update the 'group' variable value which you want to deploy Update the POSTGRESQL details (basicly need to switch between staging/production) press esc press :wq
 ```